 - Design a professional dissemination plan for publishing and presentations.

-- Present a professional poster at the STTI Biennial Convention.
+- Present a professional poster at the Sigma Biennial Convention.

-- Attend the GNLA special session and celebration activities at the STTI Biennial Convention.
+- Attend the GNLA special session and celebration activities at the Sigma Biennial Convention.

 Presented in Partnership with Hill-Rom.